 So, what's the point of that?

 Many people use LTCs to own their residential rental investment property.
 A common strategy that financial advisors recommend is to purchase negatively-geared rental property (negative gearing means that the expenses are more than the income).
 The shareholders have to top up the mortgage with their own money, often $50-$100/week.
 The LTC then has losses at the end of the financial year.
 These losses are then distributed to the shareholders.
-This, in turn, usually generates tax refunds, which help pay for the property.
+This, in turn, historically had generated tax refunds, which helped pay for the property.*

 Can you give me an example?

 Sure.
 Mr Smith owns a rental property in his own name, which generates about $11,000 of income (after expenses) per year; he also earns $130,000 per year before tax.
 Mrs Smith isn't working.
 They set up a LTC and it purchases a negatively-geared rental property.
 They put about $125 a week into the LTC to help pay the mortgage.
 Mr Smith has 99% of the shares, and his wife the remaining 1%.
 At financial year end (31 March), there are losses of about $10,000.
 Mr Smith gets 99% of these to offset against his wages.
 The formula is

 Wages + rental income - LTC losses = net income